jgrisafe/shopify-orders-exporter/README.md

 ## NOTES
 1. If you want the CSV headers in a specific order, you can edit the fields.js file.
 Do not change the keys, however, or they will not map correctly.
+This file shows you all the data you will get from the order.
+You can also remove items you do not want included in the csv file.